cvlab-yonsei/AZ-NAS/ImageNet_MBV2/README.md

-# Implementation of AZ-NAS on the MobileNetV2 search space
+## Implementation of AZ-NAS on the MobileNetV2 search space
-- Prepare the ImageNet dataset in the form of `/dataset/ILSVRC2012`
-or manually change the directory specified in `./Dataloader/__init__.py` (Ln33-34)
+- Prepare the ImageNet dataset in the directory `/dataset/ILSVRC2012`, or manually change the directory specified in `./Dataloader/__init__.py` (Lines 33-34).
-- Run the scripts in the `scripts` folder e.g.,
+- Run the scripts in the `scripts` folder.
+For example:
 ```bash
 cd scripts